-Industrial email marketing is alive and well, despite what you may have heard or read to the contrary.
-Sounds a lot like manufacturing, eh?
-However, many industries are still unaware of the power of using email in their manufacturing marketing.
+B2B email marketing is alive and well, despite what you may have heard or read to the contrary.
+In fact, many industries are still unaware of the power of using email in their manufacturing marketing.

 Many industrial companies either ignore email marketing altogether or rely on one-off blasts asking for business.
-That strategy does not align with the needs of industrial buyers.
+That strategy does not attract B2B leads.
 Most of their purchases are expensive and complex, with long sales cycles and multiple decision-makers involved.

 You'll notice that open and click rates reflect this lack of alignment among marketers targeting this industry.
-(Click here to see rates for additional industries.) in the case of manufacturing (see the bottom entry below), the numbers looked like this as of the beginning of 2018:
+(Click here to see rates for additional industries.) in the case of manufacturing (see the bottom entry below), the numbers looked like this as of October of 2019:

 8 Email Tips for Manufacturing Marketing

 Want to revive your email marketing for with modern best practices?
 Here are eight tips on how manufacturers can improve their lead generation with email:

 - Set a goal every time